Quick Navigation

 Abstract

-Compiling quantum circuits into Clifford+$T$ gates is a central task for fault-tolerant quantum computing using stabilizer codes.
-In the near term, $T$ gates will dominate the cost of fault tolerant implementations, and any reduction in the number of such expensive gates could mean the difference between being able to run a circuit or not.
+Compiling quantum circuits into Clifford+T gates is a central task for fault-tolerant quantum computing using stabilizer codes.
+In the near term, T gates will dominate the cost of fault tolerant implementations, and any reduction in the number of such expensive gates could mean the difference between being able to run a circuit or not.
 While exact synthesis is exponentially hard in the number of qubits, local synthesis approaches are commonly used to compile large circuits by decomposing them into substructures.
-However, composing local methods leads to suboptimal compilations in key metrics such as $T$-count or circuit depth, and their performance strongly depends on circuit representation.
-In this work, we address this challenge by proposing \textsc{Q-PreSyn}, a strategy that, given a set of local edits preserving circuit equivalence, uses a RL agent to identify effective sequences of such actions and thereby obtain circuit representations that yield a reduced $T$-count upon synthesis.
-Experimental results of our proposed strategy, applied on top of well-known synthesis algorithms, show up to a $20\%$ reduction in $T$-count on circuits with up to 25 qubits, without introducing any additional approximation error prior to synthesis.
+However, composing local methods leads to suboptimal compilations in key metrics such as T-count or circuit depth, and their performance strongly depends on circuit representation.
+In this work, we address this challenge by proposing \textsc{Q-PreSyn}, a strategy that, given a set of local edits preserving circuit equivalence, uses a RL agent to identify effective sequences of such actions and thereby obtain circuit representations that yield a reduced T-count upon synthesis.
+Experimental results of our proposed strategy, applied on top of well-known synthesis algorithms, show up to a 20\% reduction in T-count on circuits with up to 25 qubits, without introducing any additional approximation error prior to synthesis.

 Paper Tools

-Show Paper arXiv Publisher Compare Add to Reading List
+Show Paper arXiv Publisher Share Cite This Paper Copy URL Compare Copy DOI Add to Reading List Category Correction Request

 References & Citation Signals